 The main idea in this book is that attention, being a mental asset to perform tasks optimally, has received little attention and did not get its fair share of discussion.
 The book explains that the ability to focus works pretty much like a muscle: it needs practice to grow.
 So the author attempts to explain what attention is, how it works, and how it can be improved.

-I finished this book a little bit disappointed though, feeling I learned some new things about attention and how it works, but finding that many ideas in the book were explained in previous books by the same author or others on the topic of emotional intelligence.
-Other than meditation/mindfulness as a way to improve attention, which I learned about many years ago through other means, I didn’t feel I learned something of practical value that I can apply in my daily life.
+I finished this book a little bit disappointed though, feeling I learned some new things about attention and how it works, but finding that many ideas in the book were explained in previous books by the same author.
+Other than meditation/mindfulness as a way to improve attention, which I learned about years ago, I didn’t feel I learned something of practical value that I can apply in my daily life.

 I find the discussion about empathy not of so much relevance in the promotion of ideas about attention.
-The book sometimes goes into some details that make the main message somehow ambiguous.
-Some parts of the book appear rather like a rambling summary of facts and research.
-There were a couple of times where I wondered if I was still reading the same book about “Focus” or if it were more about the general topic of emotional intelligence.
-The author never really tied all the topics in the book together to make a coherent structure.
+The book sometimes goes into some details that make the main message somehow diluted.
+Some parts of the book appear like a rambling summary of facts and research, there were a couple of times where I wondered if I was still reading the same book.
+The author never really tied all the topics together to make a coherent structure.

-What lacks in the book is the smooth transitioning between all these topics.
+What lacks is the smooth transitioning between all these topics.
 Reading the book, I was looking for a roadmap, an effective recipe to improve my focus.
-What I found instead was a collection of various elements about emotional intelligence.
+What I found instead was a collection of various ideas about emotional intelligence.

-I do not consider “Focus” one of Goleman’s best books and personally do not recommend reading it.
+I do not consider “Focus” one of Goleman’s best books and personally do not recommend it.